rstriekwold/trainingmaterial26sept/14__exercise-data-driven-testing/README.md

 1. In folder **14__exercise-data-driven-testing**, create file datadriver-suite-test-template.robot and copy the contents from here [datadriver-suite-test-template.robot](datadriver-suite-test-template.robot)

+2. Open file **datadriver-suite-test-template.robot** and run the test cases in outside of live testing

 # Two options you can use for Individual Test Debugging